How to Make Stopwatch in React

 Adding Functionalities of Stopwatch

-Now let’s customize App component a little bit, here we have added some props in <BtnComponent/> like start, stop, resume, reset and status with all perspective function calls.
-We will define these functions one by one, but before that we have added 2 more states, one for interval and other for status with initial values.
+Now let’s customize the App component a little bit, here we have added some props in <BtnComponent/> like start, stop, resume, reset and status with all perspective function calls.
+We will define these functions one by one, but before that, we have added 2 more states, one for interval and the other for status with initial values.

-After that in start function, we have called a run() function, and we have updated status with value 1, also we have updated value of setInterv with run function for 10ms.
+After that in the start function, we called a run() function, and we updated the status with value 1, also we updated the value of setInterv with a run function for 10ms.
 So each 10ms run, the function will be called.
-In this run function we have updated the values of hour, minutes and seconds if it hits the certain conditions.
-For these condition checking, we have added some temporary variable to store the values of parameters of time state
+In this run function, we have updated the values of hours, minutes, and seconds if it hits certain conditions.
+For these condition checking, we have added some temporary variables to store the values of parameters of the time state

-For stop(), we have just updated the status value with 2 and for reset() function we will clear out the timer and set our time status back to 0.
-Lastly, for resume we just called start() function to run again the timer.
+For stop(), we have just updated the status value with 2 and for the reset() function we will clear out the timer and set our time status back to 0.
+Lastly, for the resume, we just called the start() function to run again the timer.

 const [time, setTime] = useState({ms:0, s:0, m:0, h:0});